How to Automate AWS Backups Effectively

 This policy creates daily snapshots and retains them for 7 days.

-You can write Lambda functions that trigger backup jobs based on events or schedules.
+You can write Lambda functions that trigger backup jobs based on events or on a schedule.

 Example use cases:

-- Trigger backup when a new file is uploaded.
+• Trigger a backup when a new file is uploaded.

 Sample Lambda Function (Node.js)